 The Harvard Political Review is America’s preeminent undergraduate journal of politics and public policy.
-The HPR is written and published entirely by Harvard undergraduates, with help from the Institute of Politics.
+The HPR is written and published entirely by Harvard undergraduates and is housed at the Institute of Politics.

 The HPR was founded in 1969 by a group of Harvard College undergraduates.
 The founders envisioned a publication that allowed students to research, write, and edit political commentary in a thoughtful, non-partisan forum.
 To this day, the HPR does not take magazine-wide editorial positions.
 While individual articles have distinct viewpoints, the magazine as a whole does not represent any ideology or party.